Babacar Sedikh Diouf: The Guelowar Dynasty in Seereer kingdoms

 The mainstream view has been that, the Guelowar Maternal Dynasty (whom some writers such as Martin A. Klein, Donald R. Wright and Emmett Jefferson Murphy wrongly labelled as Mandinka or Malinke) conquered the Serer people and subjugated them.
 After years of researching and documenting the oral traditionas of the Serer and that of Kaabu, Diouf was one of the first historian and author to posit that the Guelowars of Sine and Saloum (the two Serer kingdoms) did not conquer and subjugate the Serer people but were granted asylum by the Serer Council of Great Lamans, who then went on marry into the Serer noble patriclans.
 The Guelowars who were relatives and offshoots of the powerful Ñaanco (or Nyancho) Maternal Dynasty of Kaabu, underwent a dynastic war or struggle against their powerful Ñaanco relatives.
 The Senegalese historian Alioune Sarr, in his acclaimed paper Histoire du Sine-Saloum (1986–87) supports that view and placed that dynastic war around 1335.
 Sarr's Histoire du Sine-Saloum is one of the leading work on the history of Sine-Saloum and is generally regarded as the prevailing view especially in regards to the date of reign of the Kings of Sine and Saloum.

 Diouf went on to posit that:

 Maysa Waly [the first Guelowar to reign in Serer country] was first appointed legal adviser to the Council of the Great Lamans after his famous judgment.
 Gradually, he strengthened his power and authority and ended up being recognized as king.

 Maysa Wali's direct descendants did not reign in any of the Serer kingdoms.
 Serer noble men from the ancient lamanic class married Guelowar women, and the offsprings of these marriages reigned as kings.
 These children saw themselves as Serer and assimilated into Serer culture and all ties with Kaabu were severed.
 The Serer—Guelowar alliance was an alliance based on marriage, not conquest.
-With the exception of the Serer being a conquered group—which has been the mainstream view, Emmett Jefferson Murphy's earlier work History of African Civilization (1972) reached a somewhat similar conclusion as regards to the Serer—Guelowar (or "Malinke" as he put it) marriage alliance.
+With the exception of the Serer being a conquered group—which has been the mainstream view, Emmett Jefferson Murphy's earlier work History of African Civilization (1972) reached a somewhat similar conclusion on the Serer—Guelowar (or "Malinke" as he put it) marriage alliance.
 He writes: